mesosphere/dcos-commons/frameworks/cassandra/docs/limitations.md

 enterprise: 'no'
 ---

-## Rack Aware Placement
+## Rack-Aware Placement

 The DC/OS Cassandra Service does not currently leverage rack information for placement decisions.
-However, placement constraints can be used to manually place instances across racks if desired.
+However, placement across racks can be performed manually using placement constraints; application-level configuration will still not be possible.

 ## Security

 The security features are not supported at this time.

 ## Overlay networks